 The Volta GPU compute engine has a lot going on; the entire kitchen sink of processing units and data sizes are available, including the 8-bit integer (INT8) instructions that came out with special versions of the Pascal chips aimed at machine learning inference, which were kept in the Volta design for compatibility reasons.
 The new Tensor Core 4x4x4 matrix math engines, which process in FP16 half precision and output in FP32 single precision, provide an amazing jump on machine learning training (about 12X over Pascal) and machine learning inference (about 6X).
 The question is, how do you keep all of those elements busy, which justifies putting them in there in the first place.
 No one wants dark silicon, and certainly not at these prices, but that said, everyone wants a compute engine that can do lots of different kinds of work and support various data types and processing methods, too.

 “Pascal had this idea of paired operations, which had some constraints,” Jonah Alben, senior vice president of GPU engineering at Nvidia, tells The Next Platform.
-“In Volta, you can think of it as having an INT8 unit, an FP32 unit, and FP64 unit, a Tensor Core unit, and then there is the load/store path.
-You can two of those can be kept full at any given time.
+“In Volta, you can think of it as having an INT8 unit, an FP32 unit, an FP64 unit, a Tensor Core unit, and then there is the load/store path.
+Two of those can be kept full at any given time.
 In general, we issue one warp per clock, but in a partition there is only 16 elements of each of those things and once we issue to an instruction unit with that one warp per clock, it is now busy for two clocks and during the next clock you can do something else.
 Most importantly with Volta, you can now keep integer and floating point busy concurrently, whereas with previous designs any sort of addressing math or overhead that you were doing would steal cycles from the floating point.”

 Another way of saying that is that with the Pascal GP100 GPU, inside of each SM you have two warp schedule partitions, and with the Volta GV100, there are four partitions, two each for floating point and two each for integer, and that gives enough throughput to do both kinds of calculations concurrently.